zhwa/mlir-example/book/Chapter-13-GPT-Part1.md

 **Looking Ahead**.
 Chapter 13 Part 2 will implement:
 - **Rotary Position Embeddings (RoPE)**: Modern positional encoding enabling better length extrapolation
 - **Autoregressive Generation**: Sampling strategies (greedy, temperature, top-k) for text generation
-- **Generation Pipeline**: Iteratively generating tokens, managing KV cache (preview of Chapter 14's optimization)
+- **Generation Pipeline**: Iteratively generating tokens one at a time
 - **Text Generation Demo**: Complete end-to-end example generating text from prompts

 Together, Parts 1 and 2 deliver a fully functional GPT implementation—small-scale but architecturally identical to production models like GPT-2, GPT-3, and LLaMA.
-Chapter 14 will then optimize this architecture for production serving with FlashAttention, quantization, and batching.
+Chapter 14 will then explore production optimization techniques like operator fusion and tiling.
+Chapter 16 demonstrates KV caching and other serving optimizations required for production deployment.